 – Raw waveforms: Riegl SDF

-– Point clouds: Riegl RXP or SDC
+– Point clouds: Riegl RXP

 – [position & orientation file, geodetic]